17ms/golfed.xyz/content/_index.md

 ## About

-I'm a university student currently studying for an IT BSc in University of Turku.
-My interests consist of software development, cybersecurity, and stuff related to online privacy.
-I also occasionally write posts about the stuff I'm currently learning, mostly related to infosec, game hacking, and malware.
+I'm a university student working towards a BSc in IT.
+In my free time, I dive into software development, cybersecurity, and online privacy.
+I occasionally share my thoughts on what I'm learning, especially when it comes to infosec and malware in the tech world.

 ## Contact